ericotta/PERSIST_Study/README.md

-# PERSIST_Study

-# Title: PERSIST study - Creation and application of 4 paramater logistic model
+# PERSIST study - Creation and application of 4 paramater logistic model

-# Persistent Identifier: [A unique persistent identified (PID) such as a digital object identifier (DOI) or accession number supports data discovery, reporting and assessment.]

-# Author(s): Emily Ricotta
+Author(s): Emily Ricotta

-# Grant Number: [AI001335]
+Grant Number: [AI001335]

 This is code to create the functions and then calculate ELISA antibody concentrations from optical density using a 4 parameter logistic model.